Jos Buttler: 2025 Indian Premier League

 Jos Buttler was released by Rajasthan Royals ahead of the IPL 2025 mega auction.
 On auction day, 24 November 2024, Rajasthan Royals tried to bid back on Jos but he was finally sold to Gujarat Titans for 15.75 Crore Indian Rupees.

 Personal life

-Buttler is a fan of English side Manchester City.
+Buttler is a fan of English team Manchester City.
 On 21 October 2017, Buttler married Louise Webber.
 His English teammates Steven Finn and Alex Hales acted as ushers for the wedding.
 Their first daughter was born in April 2019, and their second daughter was born in September 2021.
 Their third child, a son, was born in May 2024.

 Buttler was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to cricket.

 Playing style

 Jos Buttler is an extravagantly talented batsman with the power and range of strokes to damage any bowling attack.
 There may be moments, against the very best bowling, when his improvisation gets him into trouble but, so capable of unorthodoxy is he, that even the best could be discombobulated.